Locations

 Scenario 2: SAP Customer Acquires a Non-SAP Company

 Here, no second SAP contract is involved – you’re essentially just expanding SAP to new users or new business operations.
-This is generally the simplest case from a licensing perspective, but there are still important considerations:

-- Timing and Interim Compliance: Ideally, align the new license purchases to be effective on Day 1 when the acquired employees start using SAP.
+• Timing and Interim Compliance: Ideally, align the new license purchases to be effective on Day 1 when the acquired employees start using SAP.
 If that’s not feasible (sometimes deals close quickly, and you can’t sign a license order in advance), try to get a short-term agreement from SAP for the interim or at least prioritize procuring those licenses immediately post-close.
 You want to avoid a situation where 200 new users start using SAP without licenses – even if they are now your affiliates, using SAP beyond licensed counts is a compliance issue.
 SAP does monitor customer growth, and a sudden spike in user count could trigger questions or an audit.
 It’s wise to give SAP a heads-up: “We acquired X Co. and will be adding Y new users – we plan to purchase additional licenses by [date].”
 Transparency can stave off audit triggers as long as you follow through.

-- Integration Delay: If the acquired company will continue operating on its systems for a while (i.e., you’re not integrating B onto your SAP immediately), you might not need new SAP licenses immediately.
+• Integration Delay: If the acquired company will continue operating on its systems for a while (i.e., you’re not integrating B onto your SAP immediately), you might not need new SAP licenses immediately.
 In that case, you have time to plan the license addition for when the integration happens.
 Some companies use this delay to bundle the license expansion with their next annual negotiation to get a better package deal.
-But keep in mind: if B is running a different ERP and you plan to migrate them to SAP eventually, consider whether you’re maintaining two systems longer than necessary.
+However, keep in mind that if B is running a different ERP and you plan to migrate them to SAP eventually, consider whether you’re maintaining two systems longer than necessary.
 From a licensing view, there’s no extra cost until you move them onto SAP (aside from perhaps maintaining B’s legacy system licenses).
 Hence, the urgency is lower – don’t forget to budget for it when it comes.

 (Scenario 2 is relatively straightforward since it doesn’t involve contract transfers – it’s mostly about scaling up your existing SAP footprint.
 Still, be cautious: SAP might use the opportunity to pitch a broader deal or even an upgrade to S/4HANA “since you’re expanding anyway.”
 If that aligns with your IT roadmap, it could be worth considering; if not, you can stick to just buying what you need.)